jeronimoluza/SentinelDownloader/README.md

 ## Author

-SentinelDownloader was developed by Jerónimo Luza (jeronimol at iadb.org).
+SentinelDownloader was developed by:
+- Jerónimo Luza (jeronimol at iadb.org)
+- Santiago Inmediato (santiagoi at iadb.org)